-Payments are due by August 1, 2017 for the Fall semester, and December 15, 2017 for the Spring semester.
+Payments are due by August 1, 2018 for the Fall semester, and December 15, 2018 for the Spring semester.
 Summer and Minimester due dates are posted each term on the Bursar's website and in the financial notices sent to students upon registration.

-Students who are not enrolled in the payment plan or who do not have an approved third party payment arrangement in place whose account balance is \$100 or greater will be assessed a late payment fee of \$50.
+Students who are not enrolled and current in the payment plan or who do not have an approved third party payment arrangement will be assessed a late payment fee of \$50.

-For students enrolled in the payment plan, if equal monthly payments are not sufficient to cover account balance by the last payment due date for the payment plan enrolled, the late payment fee may still be assessed to the student's account each month.
+For students enrolled in the payment plan, if equal monthly payments are not sufficient to equally cover account balance by the last payment due date for the semester enrolled, the late payment fee may still be assessed to the student's account each month.
 Please verify monthly payments to TMS will be sufficient to cover the outstanding balance.

-This non-refundable fee will be assessed each month thereafter until the account is paid in full or referred for collections.
+This non-refundable fee will be assessed each month thereafter until the account is paid in full or student is administratively withdrawn.